jalam11/QR-Methods-paper/README.md

 - Cleans the results
 - Creates all of the tables

+res_ss_irreg_v2
+- Cleans the results
+- Makes Figure 1

 res_ss_sup tables
 - Cleans the results
 - Creates all the supplementary tables (i.e. the tabulated results from the figures)

-res_ss_irreg_v2
+- The output for this is "Supp_tabulated results.xlsx".

+The file "Supp_tabulated results.xlsx" contains 4 tables:
+- Excel Table S1 corresponds to the tabulated results from Figure 2 and Figure S1.
+- Excel Table S2 corresponds to the tabulated results from Figure 3 and Figure S2.
+- Excel Table S3 corresponds to the tabulated results from Figure 4 and Figure S3.
-- Cleans the results
+- Excel Table S4 corresponds to the tabulated results from Figure 4 and Figure S4.
-- Makes Figure 1